 Ongoing Policy Requirements –

 - Every ministry worker agrees to a background check before working within a ministry.
-This background check is repeated every three years.
+This background check is repeated every five years.

 - Every ministry worker is required to complete Mandated Reporter Training, in accordance with State of Illinois guidelines.